 Some of the worst problems we have in our restorations are with exotic species – species native to places other than Wisconsin.
 Organisms – both plants and animals – from other places have been introduced into the U.S. for hundreds of years.
 The number of exotic invasives has been increasing – mostly because more people and more goods are moving around the globe more often and more easily.

-Many invasive species are so common and widespread that we tend to think of them as belonging here.
+Many exotic species are so common and widespread that we tend to think of them as belonging here.
 Some species are fairly benign – they don’t seem to cause problems for natives – but others are very disruptive.
-We have many exotics that we don’t worry about: Cabbage White butterflies, Dandelions (Taraxacum officinale), Hawksbeard (Crepis tectorum).
-But other exotics are aggressive, and will quickly dominate large areas, reducing the numbers and diversity of native plants.
+We have many exotics that we don’t worry about: Cabbage White butterflies, Dandelions (Taraxacum officinale), and Hawksbeard (Crepis tectorum) for example.
+But other exotics are aggressive and will quickly dominate large areas, reducing the numbers and diversity of native plants.